sindla97/AB_testing/README.md

 Two-proportion t-test p-value: 0.934 , tstat : -0.08302608446561602
 # There is no evidence the CTP in control and experiment groups are different
 ```
+**Result:Pass, There is no evidence the CTP in control and experiment groups are different**

+### 6. Analyze results & Provide recommendations